-📍Location: 59 boulevard de Clichy, 75009
+📍Location: 59 Boulevard de Clichy, 75009

 📍Location: 10 Boulevard du Palais, 75001

-3 – Visit the Conciergerie
+Visit the Conciergerie

-📍Location: 2 boulevard du Palais, 75001 Paris
+📍Location: 2 Boulevard du Palais, 75001 Paris

-📍Location: 8 boulevard de Ménilmontant, 75020
+📍Location: 8 Boulevard de Ménilmontant, 75020

 📍Location: Bd de Parc, 77700 Coupvray

-🚆Transport: RER A direction Marne-la-Vallée Chessy
+🚆Transport: RER A toward Marne-la-Vallée Chessy

-6 – Eat a delicious pastry at the Ritz counter
+Enjoy a delicious pastry at the Ritz counter

 📍Location: 38 Rue Cambon, 75001 Paris

-7 – Attend a concert lit by hundreds of candles
+Attend a concert lit by hundreds of candles

-For a magical evening, we highly recommend attending a Candlelight concert.
-How does it work?
-Attend a classical music concert surrounded by over a hundred candles.
-Discover iconic pieces from the classical repertoire such as Vivaldi and Mozart, as well as songs by much more contemporary artists such as Bad Bunny, Adèle, Coldplay, Queen, JJ Goldman… The choice is yours.
+For an evening full of magic, we highly recommend attending a Candlelight concert.
+What’s the idea?
+Enjoy a classical music concert surrounded by over a hundred candles.
+Discover iconic pieces, classics from the repertoire like Vivaldi or Mozart, as well as songs by much more contemporary artists such as Bad Bunny, Adele, Coldplay, and JJ Goldman…You’ll be spoiled for choice.

-8 – Visit the Palace of Versailles, home of the Sun King
+Visit the Palace of Versailles, home of the Sun King

-Okay, so we’re not in Paris, but it’s impossible not to go!
-Versailles is France’s most extravagant royal palace.
-It ‘s been 400 years since the château first fascinated and amazed visitors.
-Home to the Sun King, this grandiose place steeped in history has seen some of the greatest names in the world pass through its doors.
-Come and admire the Hall of Mirrors, the Grandes Eaux show, the Trianon estate and the meticulously tended gardens.
+Okay, so we’re not in Paris, but you can’t miss this!
+Versailles is the most extravagant royal palace in France.
+For 400 years now , this palace has fascinated and amazed visitors.
+Home to the Sun King, this magnificent, history-rich site has welcomed the greatest figures of all time.
+Come admire the Hall of Mirrors, the Grand Water Show, the Trianon estate, and the meticulously maintained gardens.

 📍Location: Place d’Armes, 78000 Versailles